 Skaggs’ results suffered accordingly, with his 2017 FIP of 4.56 being a far cry from his solid 3.55 mark three years earlier.
 2018 has been much different for Skaggs, however, as his ground-ball and home-run rates are nearly the same as they were in 2014.
 Here are how those two numbers have evolved throughout his Angels career:

-So, Skaggs is getting opposing batters to hit the ball on the ground at an above-average rate again, an increasingly rare, and valuable, skill in an era dominated by the long ball.
+So, Skaggs is getting opposing batters to hit the ball on the ground at an above-average rate again, an increasingly valuable skill in an era dominated by the long ball.
 But that alone does not explain the drastic improvement that his results have seen this year.

 While he was struggling to keep the ball on the ground in 2016 and 2017, Skaggs also enjoyed an increase in strikeouts.
 However, that was also paired with an increase in walks.
 In 2018, though, he has managed to increase his strikeouts and decrease his walks.
 Here are his strikeout and walk rates each year since 2014: